aquasecurity/vscode-tfsec/README.md

 ## Release Notes

+### 1.6.0
+- Switch from ExecSync to Spawn for running tfsec
+- Don't show the output window so much, we know its there
+- Update mass ignores to always add a new line

 ### 1.5.0
 - Check for tfsec before running any commands
 - Add debug setting for richer output option